Bayonetta 3 is a delightful breath of fresh air

 This level of delightfully batshit energy defines Platinum Games’ Bayonetta series, and it’s at its absolute best in the threequel.
 In the day and age of bloat — when so many games seemingly must be dozens of hours long, open-world and/or grindy live services — the tight, linear and oh-so-stylish Bayonetta experience feels even more standout.

 That all starts with our heroine.
 The controversy surrounding original Bayonetta actress Hellena Taylor aside, Canadian voice acting veteran Jennifer Hale is splendid in the role, fervently delivering her lines with the character’s ever-endearing sultriness.
-Honestly, Bayonetta’s devil-may-care attitude, unrelenting confidence and propensity to just break out in dance continue to be such a refreshing departure from what we’ve traditionally come to expect from a “badass” video game character.
+Honestly, Bayonetta’s devil-may-care attitude, unrelenting confidence, and propensity to just break out in dance continue to be such a refreshing departure from what we’ve traditionally come to expect from a “badass” video game character.

-All the while, we get to see other sides of Bayonetta, as her journey this time around — travelling across the multiverse to stop a mysterious threat known as the Singularity — brings her into contact with different versions of her self, including a Cleopatra-esque Egyptian variant.
+All the while, we get to see other sides of Bayonetta, as her journey this time around — travelling across the multiverse to stop a mysterious threat known as the Singularity — brings her into contact with different versions of herself, including a Cleopatra-esque Egyptian variant.
 That said, while Bayonetta 3 can largely be enjoyed without prior knowledge of the series, you’ll certainly appreciate the multiverse angle more if you’re familiar with the characters.
 On the flip side, the narrative twists and turns of Bayonetta 3 have already proven to be controversial for some diehard fans, so you might even be better off coming in without any such attachment.

-In any case, this didn’t bother me because I don’t go into Bayonetta for the story, but, rather, the aforementioned moment-to-moment insanity.
+In any case, this didn’t bother me because I don’t go into Bayonetta for the story, but rather, the aforementioned moment-to-moment insanity.
 At the heart of that is Bayonetta‘s top-notch combat, which Platinum has refined and iterated upon in a number of brilliant ways.
 Bayonetta’s melee attacks and handguns remain your bread and butter, while the Witch Time mechanic — a brief slow-mo period enabled by perfectly timed dodges — is just as rewarding to pull off as ever.
 The wide variety of delectably over-the-top weapons, ranging from a massive rocket launcher made out of a demon’s tissue to mini chainsaw-equipped trains and a weaponized microphone stand that’s literally called ‘Ribbit Libido,’ ensures that there’s never a dull moment in combat.

 But the biggest addition this time around is the Demon Slave mechanic, which lets Bayonetta command massive creatures that are, naturally, made out of her own hair.
 In previous games, these beasts were relegated to button-mashing finishing moves, but now, you get full control of them.
 There’s something viscerally satisfying about having these giant, almost Kaiju-esque monstrosities crush enemies both big and small, while Bayonetta herself grooves left and right like she’s in a Zumba class in Hell.
 At the same time, there’s a balanced risk-reward dynamic to Demon Slaves, as you relinquish control of Bayonetta herself while piloting them, leaving her open to attacks.
 Some enemies can even one-shot your Demons, which will lock your summoning ability for a while.
 All of these mechanics come together to deliver the rare combat system that is easy to pick up and play but also deceptively deep — a potent mix of both style and substance.